GFA-spec/GFA-spec/GFA2-spec.md

 of contig paths with multi-alignments.
 Apart from meeting these needs, the extensions also supports other assembly and variation graph types.

-The proposal if for a *core standard*.
+The proposal is for a *core standard*.
 As will be seen later in the technical specification, the format is **extensible** in that additional description lines can be added and additional SAM tags can be appended to core description lines.